Did you know ?

 Multiples charts provide an effective way to quickly analyze a company's valuation over a period of time, and compare it against the valuation of another company, a personal list, or a market index.

 The most common multiple used in the valuation of stocks is the P/Earnings NTM multiple (Price to Earnings).
 P/E relates the current share price with the market expectations in terms of Earnings Per Share.
 This multiple is used to compare a company's market value with its earnings.
 A company with a high P/Earnings NTM is considered to be overvalued; a company with a low P/Earnings NTM is considered to be undervalued.

-The P/Earnings NTM ratio of Gilead Sciences Inc. is lower than the median of its peer group: around 13.00.
-The company valuation of Gilead Sciences Inc. according to these metrics is below the market valuation of its peer group.
+The P/Earnings NTM ratio of Gilead Sciences Inc. is higher than the median of its peer group: around 12.00.
+The company valuation of Gilead Sciences Inc. according to these metrics is above the market valuation of its peer group.

 Many methods can be used to value a company.
 In reality, business valuation is often a combination of these different approaches.
 One of the most widely used quantitative methods is the market multiples method.
 The market valuation is utilized generally as a primary market input, to provide an objective starting point for the valuation.
 Put simply, this method multiplies the sales or profits of a business by an industry averaged multiplier to calculate the Market Value of the business.

 Current multiples include:

 - Historical multiples based on standardized financials for the last completed fiscal period: Last, Last Twelve Months (LTM);

 - Forward multiples based on consensus estimates for the current fiscal period and next ones: Next Twelve Months (NTM), FY0, FY1.

 Current multiples based on per-share metrics (such as earnings per share or book value per share) are calculated using the last closing price, while current multiples based on company-level metrics (such as net sales, EBIT or EBITDA) are calculated using the current market cap or EV (Enterprise Value).